lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program1.md

 The statistics you must compute are:
 * The number of Class A, Class B, and Class C networks
-* For each of Class A, Class B, and Class C, determine the network with the most hosts and count the number of hosts int contains.
+* For each of Class A, Class B, and Class C, the network with the most hosts and the number of hosts it contains.

 In order to help you develop your program, here is a rough idea of how you might structure your program.